Therapy Bucharest: How therapy can help you if you are an expat in Bucharest

 I offer safe and confidential English speaking therapy in Bucharest.
 I am here to help you with the difficulties you find in this new place.
 I offer a confidential and safe space in which you can explore your thoughts and feelings.
 I believe that confidentiality is key for a successful therapeutic relationship.

-Sessions via Skype / Webex are available
+Online sessions via Skype / Webex / Google Meet are available

 How many counselling sessions will I need?

 Each client is unique and the work done with you can’t be compared to the work done with another client.
 The length of treatment can’t be estimated from the outset.
-The duration of therapy depends on many factors which are unique to the individual.
+The duration of therapy in English depends on many factors which are unique to the individual.
 Usually, the clients know when the therapy is over because they feel better, have different energy and perspective about life.
 Also, they feel that they are more confident in their own abilities to tackle challenges on their own.

 How long is a psychotherapy, counselling or coaching session?